JuliaPhylo/PhyloNetworks.jl/docs/src/man/trait_tree.md

 From this, we can see that the intercept, the coefficient for trait 1 and the variance of the noise are correctly estimated (given that there are only 6 taxa).
-In addition, the Student test for the coefficient associated with trait 2 has a high p-value, which means that this coefficient is not significantly different from 0.
+In addition, the Student T test for the coefficient associated with trait 2 has a high p-value, which means that this coefficient is not significantly different from 0.
 This is consistent with the way we simulated trait 3.